Doctor of Medicine MD

 These entry requirements are for the 2022/23 academic year and requirements for future academic years may differ.
 Entry requirements for the 2023/24 academic year will be published on 3 October 2022.

-A medical degree (MBChB or equivalent).
+An accredited medical degree (MBChB or equivalent).
 You must also have at least one year of experience in scientific work bearing directly on your profession, or be in the practice of medicine or surgery.

 Your primary place of work will be within the South East of Scotland NHS Postgraduate Deanery either employed by the University of Edinburgh or by South East of Scotland NHS.